-- 1. Turn on the incubator using the Power Button (Figure 2 1, item 32). - 2.
-After the Power-up Indicator Test is complete, press the Set Temperature Button (Figure 2 1, item 15). - 3.
-Use the Set Temperature Up and Down Arrow Buttons (Figure 2 1, items 14 and 16) to adjust the temperature setting to the desired value.
+- 1. Turn on the incubator using the Power Button (Figure 2 1, Item 32). - 2.
+After the Power-up Indicator Test is complete, press the Set Temperature Button (Item 15 in Figure 2 1). - 3.
+Use the Set Temperature Up and Down Arrow Buttons (Items 14 and 16 in Figure 2 1) to adjust the temperature setting to the desired value.
 The temperature can be adjusted from 17.0° C to 38.9° C in 0.1° C increments. - 4.
-When the desired value is set, either press the Set Temperature Button again or wait 5 seconds, after which time the Main Display Screen will return to displaying the measured infant chamber air temperature.
+When the desired value is set, either press the Set Temperature Button again or wait 5 seconds, at which time the Main Display Screen will return to displaying the actual measured air temperature.